akuity/kargo/docs/docs/15-concepts.md

 ## Auto-promotions

-At times, it may be desirable for Kargo itself to create a new `Promotion` resource to automatically transition a `Stage` into a newly discovered state.
+At times, it may be desirable for Kargo itself to create a new `Promotion` resource to _automatically_ transition new freight into a certain `Stage`.

 Enabling this requires the creation of a `PromotionPolicy` resource.
 The following example demonstrates how a `test` `Stage` can take advantage of